Traveling During Cancer Treatment

 Based on your treatment plan and reaction to treatments, you and your provider can determine the safest way to travel, and what limitations you may have.
-After surgery, for example, your doctor may recommend that you wait a certain number of weeks before traveling, or avoid air travel due to changes in air pressure during flights.
-During cancer treatment, certain factors (such as swelling, increased risk of blood clots, and low platelet or red blood cell counts) may also impact your ability to travel safely.1
+After surgery, for example, your doctor may recommend that you wait a certain number of weeks before traveling or avoid air travel due to changes in air pressure during flights.
+During cancer treatment, certain factors, such as swelling, increased risk of blood clots, and low platelet or red blood cell counts may also impact your ability to travel safely.1

 Learn about travel vaccinations

-The Centers for Disease Control and Prevention recommends travel vaccines for visits to certain foreign countries.
+The Centers for Disease Control and Prevention (CDC) recommends travel vaccines for visits to certain foreign countries.
 However, if you are undergoing cancer treatments, it may be unsafe for you to receive these vaccines.2

-Follow these steps for medication-friendly packing
+Follow these steps for medication-friendly packing:3,4

-Always pack your medications in easily-accessible, carry-on bags (rather than your checked or stowed luggage).
+- Always pack your medications in easily-accessible, carry-on bags rather than your checked or stowed luggage.
 According to TSA regulations, travelers can bring all medically-necessary medications and supplies in their carry-on luggage.
 These items do not need to follow the typical 3-1-1 liquids rule.

-To expedite airport security, pack all medications in a separate bag or compartment, so they that can be easily removed and searched.
+- To expedite airport security, pack all medications in a separate bag or compartment, so they that can be easily removed and searched.

-If you are traveling with syringes, ice-packs, and/or a sharps container, you may want to fill-out a TSA Notification Card.
-When you get to security, you can give this card to the TSA agent, or simply tell them that you are carrying necessary medical supplies.
+- If you are traveling with syringes, ice-packs, and/or a sharps container, you may want to fill-out a TSA Notification Card.
+When you get to security, you can give this card to the TSA agent or simply tell them that you are carrying necessary medical supplies.

 Carry paperwork describing your medical needs

 You should also bring copies of all prescriptions, as well as your provider's contact information.
 These documents may help to avoid delays at airport security, or if you need medical attention during your travels.

 Before leaving home, locate medical facilities and hospitals near your destination, and check if your insurance would cover medical care received during your trip.
 Especially for international travel, many patients purchase travel insurance to cover unexpected hospitalizations, out-of-network medical care, missed or cancelled flights, medical evacuation, and other travel changes or disruptions.1

-Treatment side effects & travel
+Treatment side effects and travel